Code4Purple/tryHackMe/README.md

 ------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------
-            Original Overview of Pathway                 |                    Recommended Edits to Path
+            Original Overview of the Pathway                 |                Recommended Pathway to take
 ------------------------------------------------------------------------------------------------------------------------

                 Pre Security                                                      Pre Security